 The District is required by state law to prepare an annual budget.
-The Board of Education request an initial temporary appropriations budget from their County Excise Board before June 30.
+The Board of Education request an initial temporary appropriations budget from the Bryan County Excise Board before June 30.
 The District uses the temporary appropriation amounts as their legal expenditure limit until annual Estimate of Needs is completed.

 A budget is legally adopted by the Board of Education for all funds (with the exception of the trust and agency funds) that includes revenues and expenditures.
-No later than October 1, each Board of Education shall prepare a financial statement and Estimate of Needs to be filed with the applicable County Clerk and the State Department of Education.
+No later than October 1, each Board of Education shall prepare a financial statement and Estimate of Needs to be filed with the Bryan County Clerk's office and the State Department of Education.

-The 2022-23 Estimate of Needs was not amended by any supplemental appropriations.
-Any amendments must be approved by the Osage County Clerk's Office.
+The 2023-24 Estimate of Needs was not amended by any supplemental appropriations.
+Any supplemental appropriations must be approved by the Bryan County Clerk's Office.

 Encumbrances represent commitments related to unperformed contracts for goods or services.
 Encumbrance accounting - under which purchase orders and other commitments of resources are recorded as expenditures of the applicable fund - is utilized in all governmental funds of the District.
 Unencumbered appropriations lapse at the end of each fiscal year.
-While the debt service fund is a governmental fund, a comparison of budget to actual schedule is presented in the financial statements, although the Board can exercise no control of the revenue sources for this fund (except interest earnings), and no control over its expenditures.
+While the Debt Service Fund is a governmental fund, a comparison of budget to actual schedule is presented in the financial statements, although the Board can exercise no control of the revenue sources for this fund (except interest earnings), and no control over its expenditures.

-E. Assets, Liabilities and Fund Equity
+E. Assets, Liabilities and Fund Balance